Jacob-DN-Schmidt/Koi-Koi/README.md

 This is a personal project of mine with the goal to eventually implement an AI opponent that you can play Koi-Koi against.
 Currently, I am working on finishing up the gui elements, cleaning up some of the code, and reformatting files.
 The next steps for this project would be to decide what form of AI I would like to use and implementing an interface between the game logic and AI.

-Makes use of [boost](https://www.boost.org/) and [raylib](https://github.com/raysan5/raylib) libraries for convienience methods and graphics respectively.
+Makes use of [boost v1.87.0](https://www.boost.org/users/history/) and [raylib v5.5](https://github.com/raysan5/raylib) libraries for convienience methods and graphics respectively.

 The face-side textures were converted from svgs to pngs by me.
 The original files where created by Louie Mantia, which can be found [here](https://commons.wikimedia.org/wiki/Category:SVG_Hanafuda_with_traditional_colors_(black_border))